Cooktop: Coil

-Electric coil cooktops use electric heating elements that directly heat pots placed on them.
+An electric coil cooktop uses electric elements that directly heat pots placed on them.
 They are inexpensive to buy and maintain, but are considered more difficult to clean than smooth-top models.

+Plate

+An electric plate cooktop is similar to a coil cooktop but uses plate-like base supports as opposed to coil supports.

-Ceramic
+Ceramic radiation heating

-A ceramic hob consists of a low-expansion thermal glass-ceramic that is transparent to infrared.
+A ceramic radiation heating cooktop has a surface made of low-expansion thermal glass-ceramic that is transparent to infrared.
 This surface houses radiant or halogen heaters below it.
 The advantage of this arrangement is that the heat can be quickly controlled.
+These cooktops are often simply called ceramic cooktop or ceramic-glass cooktop, because they were the first type of cooktop to use glass-ceramic—however, other types of cooktops also use glass-ceramic surfaces, notably induction cooktops.

 Induction

-Induction cooking involves the electrical heating of a cooking vessel by magnetic induction instead of by radiation or thermal conduction from an electrical heating element or from a flame.
+An induction cooktop involves the electrical heating of a cooking vessel by magnetic induction instead of by radiation or thermal conduction from an electrical heating element or from a flame.
 Because inductive heating directly heats the vessel, very rapid increases in temperature can be achieved and changes in heat settings are fast, similar to gas.

 In an induction cooktop ("induction hob" or "induction stove"), a coil of copper wire is placed under the cooking pot, and an alternating electric current is passed through it.
 The resulting oscillating magnetic field induces a magnetic flux that repeatedly magnetises the pot, treating it like the lossy magnetic core of a transformer.
 This produces large eddy currents in the pot, which, because of the resistance of the pot, heat it.

 For nearly all models of induction cooktops, a cooking vessel must be made of, or contain, a ferromagnetic metal such as cast iron or some stainless steels.
 However, copper, glass, non-magnetic stainless steels, and aluminum vessels can be used if placed on a ferromagnetic disk that functions as a conventional hotplate.

 Induction cooking is quite efficient, which means it puts less waste heat into the kitchen, can be quickly turned off, and has safety advantages compared to gas stoves.
 Cooktops are also usually easy to clean, because the cooktop itself does not get very hot.
-However, they must be regularly maintained to prevent dirt buildup and possible damage.

 If the induction coil is of lesser diameter than the cooking pot, and the pot has low thermal conductivity, use of high power can potentially warp the pot due to non-uniform heating.
 6" coils are common in low-end portable units, which is smaller than most pots and pans.